 The function $f$ is simple to define, and is particularly useful.

-\begin{prop} Let $P$ be a geodesic pair-of-pants with boundary lengths $a,b,c$.
-The $f(a)$, $f(b)$, $f(c)$-neighbourhoods of the boundary components form three disjoint collars. \end{prop} \begin{proof} Consider two boundary components $a$ and $b$.
-The geodesic pair-of-pants $P$ is divided into two isometric hexagons, and we lift them to $\matH^2$ where they form a right-angled octagon as in Fig.~\ref{collar:fig}-(right).
+\begin{prop} Let $P$ be a geodesic pair-of-pants with boundary lengths $a,b$, and $c$.
+The $f(a)$, $f(b)$, and $f(c)$-neighbourhoods of the boundary components form three disjoint collars. \end{prop} \begin{proof} Consider two boundary components $a$ and $b$.
+The geodesic pair-of-pants $P$ is divided into two isometric hexagons, and we lift them to $\matH^2$ where they form a right-angled octagon as in Figure \ref{collar:fig}-(right).
 The picture shows that the $f(a)$ and $f(b)$-neighbourhoods of $a$ and $b$ are disjoint. \end{proof}